cosmos/cosmos/WHITEPAPER.md

 ### Parameter Change Proposal

-Any of the parameters defined here can be changed with the acceptance of a `ParameterChangeProposal`.
+Any of the parameters defined here can be changed with the passing of a `ParameterChangeProposal`.

+### Bounty Proposal

+Atoms can be inflated and reserve pool funds spent with the passing of a `BountyProposal`.

 ### Text Proposal

 All other proposals, such as a proposal to upgrade the protocol, will be coordinated via the generic `TextProposal`.

 ## Roadmap #####################################################################